PEAR Training Intelligence System

 Finish the run, and your heart rate will be immediately graphed on your phone along with a route map.
 Daily, weekly and monthly tallies are also stored for bragging rights.
 Just make sure to turn the app completely off by double clicking the home button and shutting it off manually otherwise the PEAR will run in the background and deplete your battery.

 Even if you are a minimalist, it is hard to argue that the PEAR Training Intelligence System isn’t cool, innovative and functional.
 It is easy to use and a great tool for any runner, even those who consider themselves elite.
-The PEAR system retails at $150, and can be purchased on their website.

 Craig Fellers is based out of Santa Cruz where he is the owner and optometrist at Midtown Optometry.